cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 - Confidentiality limit (CL): The number of messages an application can encrypt before giving the adversary a confidentiality advantage higher than CA.

-- Integrity limit (IL): The number ciphertexts an application can decrypt unsuccessfully before giving the adversary an integrity advantage higher than IA.
+- Integrity limit (IL): The number of ciphertexts an application can decrypt unsuccessfully before giving the adversary an integrity advantage higher than IA.